interTwin-eu/itwinai/use-cases/virgo/README.md

 ## Generating Synthetic Data for the Virgo Use Case

-This project includes another SLURM script, `synthetic_data_gen/data_generation.sh`, that allows users to generate synthetic data for the Virgo gravitational wave detector use case.
+This project includes another SLURM job script, `synthetic_data_gen/data_generation.sh`, that allows users to generate synthetic dataset for the Virgo gravitational wave detector use case.
 This step is typically not required unless you need to create new synthetic datasets.

 The synthetic data is generated using a Python script, `file_gen.py`, which creates multiple files containing simulated data.
+Eacgh file is a pickled pandas dataframe containing `datapoints_per_file ` datapoints (defaults to 500), each one representing a set of time series for main and strain detector channels.

 If you need to generate a new dataset, you can run the SLURM script with the following command: